scimma/hop-client/README.md

 A list of commands can be listed with `make help`.

-In addition, two extras are provided when installing the scimma client that installs the required test and documentation libraries:
+In addition, two extras are provided when installing the hop client that installs the required test and documentation libraries:

+* dev: dependencies required for testing, linting and packaging
+* docs: dependencies required for building documentation

+Assuming you've cloned the repository and are in the project's root directory, you can install hop-client alongside all the required development dependencies by running:

 ```
-pip install -U hop-client[dev,docs]
+pip install .[dev,docs]
 ```

+### Releases

 To mark a new version, use Github tags to mark your commit with a [semver](https://semver.org/) version:
 ```